pydatasci-repos/pydatasci/README.md

 	, file_format = 'tsv'
 	, name = 'tab-separated plants'
 	, perform_gzip = True
-	, dtype = 'float64' # or a dict or dtype by column name.
+	, dtype = None # or a dict or dtype by column name.
 )

 # From an in-memory data structure.